← Back to Distinction 9

 p.
 184

+Quaestio III.
 Utrum in divinis generatio sit aeterna.

 Tertio quaeritur, utrum divina generatio sit aeterna.
 Et quod sic, ostenditur hoc modo.

-1. In creaturis operans naturaliter operatur quam citissime potest, et de perfectione agentis est, quod citissime possit operari1: ergo cum productio Filii a Patre sit per naturam et summam potentiam, quam cito fuit, Pater genuit; sed fuit ab aeterno: ergo etc.
+1. In creaturis operans naturaliter operatur quam citius potest, et de perfectione agentis est, quod citissime possit operari1: ergo cum productio Filii a Patre sit per naturam et summam potentiam, quam cito fuit, Pater genuit; sed fuit ab aeterno: ergo etc.

 2. Item, de perfectione generationis est, ut quod generatur aequetur generanti2: ergo cum divina generatio sit perfectissima, Filius erit Patri per omnia aequalis; sed Pater est infinitus duratione: ergo et Filius.